Where Do Otis & Maeve Go After That "Sex Education" Betrayal?

 Advertisement

-Remi then urges his son to recognize which people really “get him” and to avoid alienating them forever.
+Remi then urges his son to recognise which people really “get him” and to avoid alienating them forever.

 “I was so caught up in trying to do the right thing, I lost track of what that actually is,” Otis says.
 “It’s you.
 It’s always been you.
 I love you, Maeve.”